-Bo Hee is Assistant Professor in the Department of Management, Politics and Philosophy at Copenhagen Business School and an Editorial Assistant for WIP.
+Bo Hee is Assistant Professor in the Department of Management, Politics and Philosophy at Copenhagen Business School and is the Editor in Chief of Work in Progress.
 Her research is centered on organizations as sociotechnical systems and investigates the impact of technology and automation on the work, organizations, and industry with a focus on the collective production of markets, emerging risks, and transformation of organizations due to electronization and algorithms.

-Chris is Assistant Professor of Sociology at Saint Louis University and an Organizations, Occupations and Work Section Commissioning Editor.
+Chris is Assistant Professor of Sociology at Saint Louis University and provides technical expertise for keeping WIP up and running.
 Chris is currently working on a book manuscript, provisionally titled Medicine at the Margins, that looks at how the Emergency Medical Services system functions as a critical, and under-acknowledged, element of the society safety-net for the urban poor.
 He is also doing work on the relationship of systematic street closures in St. Louis, Missouri to urban disorder, crime, and other social problems.

 Steve Vallas is Professor of Sociology at Northeastern University and Editor-at-Large of Work in Progress.